sanity-io/nextjs-blog-cms-sanity-v3/README.md

 npm install && npm run dev
 ```

-When working locally, you can make changes to your frontend, and studio configuration.
-Your changes are applied live using hot reloading.
+When you run this development server, the changes you make in your frontend and studio configuration will be applied live using hot reloading.

-Your blog should be up and running on [http://localhost:3000](http://localhost:3000)!
-You'll be able to find the studio on [http://localhost:3000/studio](http://localhost:3000/studio).
+Your blog should be up and running on [http://localhost:3000][localhost-3000]!
+You can create and edit content on [http://localhost:3000/studio][localhost-3000-studio].

-### Step 4.
+## Step 4.
 Deploy to production

-To deploy your changes to production, you use `git`:
+To deploy your changes to production you use `git`:

 ```bash
 git add .